 - Two Bluebonnet Award books

-- Borrowing and returning privileges at four convenient library locations
+- Borrowing and returning privileges at three convenient library locations

 Many cities currently charge for non-resident library cards, including:

 - Arlington - $50

 - Dallas - $250

 - Plano - $50